 I personally like thick chunks of lox on a dense piece of dark Russian Rye bread smeared with chive cream cheese, topped with sprouts, capers, and/or chopped chives.
 You can also add some chopped dill or parsley.
 This is the perfect breakfast for me.

 Oh, and what do you do with the skin when you are done with the salmon, you might ask?
 Well this might seem totally weird, but fry it like bacon.
 Make sure all the meaty parts are removed from the skin, and place it in a pan and cook over medium heat for about 5 minutes on each side, until each side is nicely browned.
 Place on a paper towel to drain.
-It will get crispier as it drains and cools down.
+It will get crispy as it drains and cools down.
 You’ll have a salty delicious piece of fried salmon skin.
-This is actually one of my favorite parts about cooking salmon – I always save the skin and fry it into crispy salmon-bacon.
-Or you can call it fish-bacon.
-Which you can then shorten to facon.
-Which sounds kind of like fake-bacon.
-But no matter what you call it, you should fry that salmon skin!
+This is actually one of my favorite parts about cooking salmon – I always save the skin and fry it into crispy salmon-bacon – it is so good!